thesarahhagan/monitorama/README.md

 * Nicole Forsgren's talk on how [Metrics Shape Your Culture](http://www.slideshare.net/nicolefv/2016-metricsasculture) (I referenced her a bunch!)

 # Bio
 Sarah Hagan is a Sr. Data Scientist at Redfin using analytics and behavioral psychology to hire the best real estate agents and foster Redfin’s amazing culture.
 Before that, she worked in a small group within Nordstrom’s Technology division called the People Lab to bring science to people practices.
-Sarah spent a decade in academia researching human behavior and personality, and has a bunch of publications that she’s pretty sure have only been read by her mom.
+Sarah spent a decade in academia researching human behavior and personality, specifically around emotional processing and substance use.